MFEFormulary/MFEFormulary/CHANGLELOG.md

 previous revisions that may have/may be affecting their research and to provide transparency on the development of the Formulary

+#### Revision : ???????? ????

+* Added formula for the maximum electron recoil energy in Compton scattering to Ch9 (theta = 180 degrees)

 #### Revision : February 2014

 * New title page reflecting Yuri's new institution, url linked CC